Adeno-associated virus

 Adeno-associated viruses (AAV) are small viruses that infect humans and some other primate species.
 They belong to the genus Dependoparvovirus, which in turn belongs to the family Parvoviridae.
-They are small (approximately 26 nm in diameter) replication-defective, non-enveloped viruses and have linear single-stranded DNA (ssDNA) genome of approximately 4.8 kilobases (kb).
+They are small (approximately 26 nm in diameter) replication-defective, non-enveloped viruses and have linear single-stranded DNA (ssDNA) genomes of approximately 4.8 kilobases (kb).

-Several features make AAV an attractive candidate for creating viral vectors for gene therapy, and for the creation of isogenic human disease models.
-Gene therapy vectors using AAV can infect both dividing and quiescent cells and persist in an extrachromosomal state without integrating into the genome of the host cell.
-In the native virus, however, integration of virally carried genes into the host genome does occur.
-Integration can be important for certain applications, but can also have unwanted consequences.
-Recent human clinical trials using AAV for gene therapy in the retina have shown promise.
+Several features make AAV an attractive candidate for creating viral vectors in the field of molecular biology including animal modeling and the creation of isogenic human disease models.
+Vectors using AAV can infect both dividing and quiescent cells and persist in an non-integrated extrachromosomal state into the genome of the host cell.
+Low level integration into the host genome occurs, particularly in the wild type virus setting.

+Recombinant or replication-defective AAV has emerged an important technology in the field of gene therapy.
+This has now led to multiple approved drugs leveraging its gene delivery often for genetic disorders such as Spinal Muscular Atrophy, forms of blindness, and hemophilia.
+The use of AAV has its limitations including the limited genetic cargo capacity and adverse events, particularly at very high dose levels have been recorded.

 In March 2023, a series of Nature papers detected high titres of adeno-associated virus 2 (AAV2), alongside adenovirus and herpesvirus, in samples from a wave of childhood hepatitis.
 One paper suggested that AAV2 co-infection may contribute to more serious liver disease than infection with only adeno- or herpesviruses and that the causal link remains to be established.

 History

-The adeno-associated virus (AAV), previously thought to be a contaminant in adenovirus preparations, was first identified as a dependoparvovirus in the 1960s in the laboratories of Bob Atchison at Pittsburgh and Wallace Rowe at NIH.
-Serological studies in humans subsequently indicated that, despite being present in people infected by helper viruses such as adenovirus or herpes virus, AAV itself did not cause any disease.
+The adeno-associated virus (AAV), previously thought to be a contaminant in adenovirus preparations, was first identified as a dependoparvovirus in the 1960s in the laboratories of Bob Atchison at University of Pittsburgh and Wallace Rowe at the NIH.
+Serological studies in humans subsequently indicated that, despite being present in people infected by helper viruses such as adenovirus or herpes virus, AAV was thought to be not associated with disease.
 At present, adeno-associated virus (AAV) vectors are considered the gold standard in gene therapy.